 How To Get To Labuan Sait Beach

 The gates (where a Padang-Padang Beach entrance fee is collected) face the main road, Jl.
 Labuansait, and are located directly opposite a smaller street, Jl.
 Umpeng Sari.
-After paying, take the staircase down to the beach, surely passing monkeys along the way!
+After paying the entrance free, take the staircase down to the beach, surely passing monkeys along the way.

 Supposedly named Impossible Beach Uluwatu because of the level of difficulty accessing it, Impossibles was the most primitive and private beach we visited in Uluwatu.
 The beach was vacant of warungs and, for that matter, vacant of people, too.
 Loose softball-sized rocks strewn about the beach were relocated with every wave that crashed on the shore.
 Only good for sunbathing or beach walking at low tide, Impossible Beach primarily attracts surfers.

 Fronting Impossible Beach is the colossal, upscale Anantara Resort.
-Much to our amazement, the resort has installed a single-shaft elevator from their pool deck down to the beach (which requires a few dodgy final stairs to get to the sand).
+Much to our amazement, the resort has installed a single-shaft elevator from their pool deck down to the beach (which still requires a few dodgy final stairs to get your feet into the sand).